-Emergency Protection Orders are governed by S44 of the Children Act 1989.
+Emergency Protection Orders are governed by section 44 Children Act 1989.

-- The order provides for the removal of the child to accommodation provided by the applicant; or alternatively it governs the prevention of the child’s removal from a hospital or other place in which he has been accommodated immediately prior to the order
+- The order provides for the removal of the child to accommodation provided by the applicant; or alternatively it governs the prevention of the child’s removal from a hospital or other place in which they have been accommodated immediately prior to the order.

-- EPO gives parental responsibility for the child while at the same time does not remove it from anyone else who has PR in respect of the child
+- An EPO gives Parental Responsibility for the child but does not remove it from anyone else who has PR in respect of the child.